grayhatdevelopers/react-page-markdown-plugin/README.md

 # react-page-markdown-plugin
 The react-page-markdown-plugin allows one to render markdown in a react page.
-The react-page-markdown-plugin renders all the markdown features we need for creating README files for example headings, lists and images etc.
+The react-page-markdown-plugin renders all the markdown features we need for creating README files, for example, headings, lists and images etc.

 ## Installation